BioDynaMo/biodynamo/doc/user_guide/operation.md

 scheduler->ScheduleOp(query_op10);
 scheduler->ScheduleOp(query_op20);

-// Now your simulation will
+// Now your simulation will run both operations at each timestep simulation.Simulate(1);
-simulation.Simulate(1);
 ```